1870 Atlantic hurricane season: Tropical Storm Three

-A tropical storm was detected to the west of Cape Verde on September 1.
+A tropical storm was detected to the west of Cabo Verde Islands on September 1.
 Tracking westward, it was encountered by another ship on September 4.
 The storm's subsequent progress is unknown.
+Chenoweth extended the track of this system back to August 29 and combined it with the subsequent storm, while also postulating that the cyclone reached hurricane intensity on August 30.